KSDunne/yoga_flip/README.md

 ### Code

-[Grid Game Medium Tutorial](https://medium.com/free-code-camp/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae/) - Main memory game logic and html code for the grid section area were adapted from this source
+[Grid Game Medium Tutorial](https://medium.com/free-code-camp/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae/) - Main memory game logic and HTML code for the grid section area were adapted from this source

 [Countdown Timer Tutorial](https://github.com/adipurdila/countdown-timer/tree/main) - This tutorial used days, hours, minutes and seconds for their countdown timer, whereas I only used minutes and seconds.
 I also displayed the timer in multiple places, such as; above the main game, on the time out page and on the win page